abhinandan-SS25/madhacks_2023/README.md

-# Bark Avenue
+# Bark Buddy

-Our project is called **Bark Avenue**.
+Our project is called **Bark Buddy**.
 It is a website dedicated to dogs and their owners.
 It connects dogs with each other based on proximity and interests.
 The website also allows dog owners to check out popular dog walking trails near them.

-Bark Avenue truly is a paw-radise for man and dog alike.
+Bark Buddy truly is a paw-radise for man and dog alike.

 ## Users

 There are a millions of dog owners in this world, and one of the biggest problems dog owners is finding pals for their furry friends.
-This is where **Bark Avenue** comes in.
+This is where **Bark Budddy** comes in.
 The website helps in connecting both dogs and dog owners with each others.
 In addition, cute dog photos can be found on every webpage.

-## Starting the Project
+## The UI

 ### Welcome Screen